 We now have two cases.

 1. In the case that, up to a subsequence, $\tau_N$ converges to some $\tau_\infty\in (0,1]$, we can extract a subsequence of $u_N$, which uniformly converges to $u_\infty$ in $\T^n$.
-By using the stability of $L_p$-viscosity solutions (see Theorem 3.8 of \cite{CCKS}), $u_\infty$ is an $L_p$-viscosity solution (and hence a viscosity solution) of
+By using the stability of $L_p$-viscosity solutions (see Theorem 3.8 of \cite{CCKS}), $u_\infty$ is an $L_p$-viscosity solution of

 Therefore we have $u\equiv0$ in $\T^n$, which implies $c_N\to 0$; a contradiction in virtue of $|c_N|=1$.